Western Carolina Sail Club

 6. As always, please leave your boat in shipshape order.

 7. It is the responsibility of participants to avoid causing damage to the Club's boats through negligence.
-Any problems should be reported to the Rear Commodore or Patrick Hopp at email@example.com as soon as possible.
+Any problems should be reported to the Vice Commodore or Patrick Hopp at email@example.com as soon as possible.
 Safety problems shall be reported immediately and suitable warning posted on the clipboard in the garage.